GreenGiraffe1/Multi-User-Blog/README.md

 ## Attribution

 This project was written while I was taking the Udacity Full-Stack Nanodegree, and significant chunks of the structure / ideas behind the structure were provided by the course author.
+Specifically, the functions in ```appfunctions.py``` that deal with hashing were provided in a similar form in the course.
+Guidance was also received from course mentors about how to refactor the code into its current modular form.
+This Application uses [Jinja2](http://jinja.pocoo.org/) for HTML templating, the [Bootstrap](https://getbootstrap.com) framework for UI organization, and [SASS / SCSS](http://sass-lang.com) for style sheet extension.

 ## License